-- 1. Log into your router management page (see "Access your router management page" on page 27). - 2.
-Click on Management, and click on Remote Management. - 3.
-Next to PPTP, L2TP, or IPsec (depending the VPN protocol your corporation requires) click Enabled or Disabled to turn the VPN pass through feature on or off on your router.
-Note: It is recommended to leave these settings enabled. - 4.
-To save changes, click Apply.
+- 1. Log into your router management page (see "Access your router management page" on page 24). - 2.
+Click on Management, and click on Remote Management. - Next to PPTP, L2TP, or IPsec (depending the VPN protocol your corporation requires) click Enabled or Disabled to turn the VPN pass through feature on or off on your router.

+Note: It is recommended to leave these settings enabled.